Updated on 2024-09-25 GMT+08:00

 • Cascading one-way synchronization is not supported.
 For example, data cannot be synchronized from instance A to instance B and then from instance B to instance C.

-• The size of an Oracle archive log file must be greater than the maximum size of a single data record to prevent incremental data parsing exceptions caused by cross-file (more than two log files) of a single data record.
+• The size of an Oracle archive log file must be greater than the maximum size of a single data record to prevent incremental data parsing exceptions caused by cross-file (more than two log files) storage of a single data record.

 • If the Oracle character set is WE8MSWIN1252 or WE8ISO8859P1, the CLOB column synchronized to the destination database may contain garbled characters.
 You can change the character set of the source database to AL32UTF8 before the synchronization.